Discordi0/Practice/THM/Crack the hash.md

 #### A: easy

 I am going to be comparing each hash with one on the list of hashcat webpage (https://hashcat.net/wiki/doku.php?id=example_hashes). i'm also going to be using the rockyou wordlist with all.
-This one looks like MD5 so we use `-a 0`.
+This one looks like MD5 so we use `-m 0`.

 ![](../Img/Pasted%20image%2020251010190921.png)